Indigenous music of North America: Eastern Woodlands

 Inhabiting a wide swath of the United States and Canada, Indigenous peoples of the Eastern Woodlands, according to Nettl, can be distinguished by antiphony (call and response style singing), which does not occur in other areas.
 Their territory includes Maritime Canada, New England, U.S. Mid-Atlantic, Great Lakes and Southeast regions.
 Songs are rhythmically complex, characterized by frequent metric changes and a close relationship to ritual dance.
 Flutes and whistles are solo instruments, and a wide variety of drums, rattles and striking sticks are played.
-Nettl describes the Eastern music area as the region between the Mississippi river and the Atlantic.
+Nettl describes the Eastern music area as the region between the Mississippi River and the Atlantic.
 The most complex styles are that of the Southeastern Creek, Yuchi, Cherokee, Choctaw, Iroquois and their language group, with the simpler style being that of the Algonquian language group including Delaware and Penobscot.
 The Algonquian-speaking Shawnee have a relatively complex style influenced by the nearby southeastern tribes.

 The characteristics of this entire area include short iterative phrases; reverting relationships; shouts before, during, and after singing anhemitonic pentatonic scales; simple rhythms and meter and, according to Nettl, antiphonal or responsorial techniques including "rudimentary imitative polyphony".
 Melodic movement tends to be gradually descending throughout the area and vocals include a moderate amount of tension and pulsation.

 Plains

 Extending across the American Midwest into Canada, Plains-area music is nasal, with high pitches and frequent falsettos, with a terraced descent (a step-by-step descent down an octave) in an unblended monophony.
 Strophes use incomplete repetition, meaning that songs are divided into two parts, the second of which is always repeated before returning to the beginning.

 Large double-sided skin drums are characteristic of the Plains tribes, and solo end-blown flutes (flageolet) are also common.

 Nettl describes the central Plains Indians, from Canada to Texas: Blackfoot, Crow, Dakota, Cheyenne, Arapaho, Kiowa, and Comanche, as the most typical and simple sub-area of the Plains-Pueblo music area.
 This area's music is characterized by extreme vocal tension, pulsation, melodic preference for perfect fourths and a range averring a tenth, rhythmic complexity, and increased frequency of tetratonic scales.
 The musics of the Arapaho and Cheyenne intensify these characteristics, while the northern tribes, especially Blackfoot music, feature simpler material, smaller melodic ranges, and fewer scale tones.

-Nettl Arapaho music includes ceremonial and secular songs, such as the ritualistic Sun Dance, performed in the summer when the various bands of the Arapaho people would come together.
+Arapaho music includes ceremonial and secular songs, such as the ritualistic Sun Dance, performed in the summer when the various bands of the Arapaho people would come together.
 Arapaho traditional songs consist of two sections exhibiting terraced descent, with a range greater than an octave and scales between four and six tones.
 Other ceremonial songs were received in visions, or taught as part of a man's initiations into a society for his age group.
 Secular songs include a number of social dances, such as the triple meter round dances and songs to inspire warriors or recent exploits.
 There are also songs said to be taught by a guardian spirit, which should be sung only when the recipient is near death.